OWASP/www-project-developer-guide/draft/07-implementation/02-dependencies/03-cyclonedx.md

 CycloneDX is an easy to understand standard that can be augmented to suit all part of a supply chain, and there are [many tools][cyclonedx-tools] (more than 220 as of February 2024) that interoperate with CycloneDX.
-The easiest way to use CycloneDX is to select tools from this list for any of the supported BOM types, with both proprietary/commercial and open source tools in this list.
+The easiest way to use CycloneDX is to select tools from this list for any of the supported BOM types, with both proprietary/commercial and open source tools included in the list.

 A common example is for a customer to request that an SBOM is provided for a web application, and [various tools][cyclonedx-tools] can be chosen that are able to export the SBOM in various formats.